YouTube Links to Clips of Various Italian Styles of Bell Ringing

 The church of St-Pierre de Fontans in Lozère, France

-In some cases, the bells are almost perfectly balanced with very big headstocks, and are swung in a full circle fashion, turning over the top and ringing randomly.
+and are swung in a full circle fashion, turning over the top and ringing randomly.
 Dreadful clatter...

 The church of St Remi de Lagarde-Lauragais, France